MercuryWorkshop/scramjet/README.md

 ---

-Scramjet is an interception-based web proxy that the successor to Ultraviolet.
+Scramjet is an interception-based web proxy that is the successor to Ultraviolet.
 It is designed with security, developer friendliness, and performance in mind.
 Scramjet strives to have a clean, organized codebase to improve maintainability.
 Scramjet is made to evade internet censorship and bypass arbitrary web browser restrictions.

 ## Supported Sites